Questions About Bank Stress Tests

 firm is urging votes against Lewis and lead director Temple Sloan, told

 For his part, CEO Lewis testified before New York's attorney general that Federal

 Reserve Chairman Ben S. Bernanke and former Treasury Secretary Henry M. Paulson Jr. pressured him to move ahead

 with the merger despite his reservations - while also keeping quiet about mounting losses at the crumbling

-it [off],' or if he said, 'we would do it if you intended to.'
-I don't remember which one it was," Lewis said,
+called it [off],' or if he said, 'we would do it if you intended to.'
+I don't remember which one it was," Lewis

-referring to a conversation he had with Paulson.
+said, referring to a conversation he had with Paulson.
 "I said, 'Hank, let's de-escalate this for a while.
-Let me talk to
+Let me

 Both Bank of America and Citigroup objected to the preliminary findings by the

 government.
 Citi, in particular, has expressed frustration with the investigation into its finances.